 In a time where it seems like every other week another major brand reports that they suffered a data breach, it just goes to show that it only takes just one wrong move for your own company to make it into the headlines.
 Cyber threats are coming from all directions nowadays, so organizations need to remain vigilant at all times or face the wrath of fraudsters making big money off their vulnerabilities.

 Contact centers are a part of the business particularly ripe for a data breach; they are the hub for customer contact, and often the touch point for all types of sensitive customer data, including payment card information, social security numbers, and contact details, among many others.
 Fortunately, there are precautions that organizations can take to prevent a breach of their own and keep their name out of the headlines.
-We’ve gathered a list of ten surefire ways to help prevent a data breach in the contact center and keep your brand reputation safe and sound.
+In honor of National Cybersecurity Awareness Month, we’ve gathered a list of ten surefire ways to help prevent a data breach in the contact center and keep your brand reputation safe and sound.

 Hire the Right People